grimdork/awsec/README.md

 This tool treats Amazon Web Services Parameter Store as a repository for secrets.
 Simple strings, encrypted strings (with KMS keys) and string lists are supported there, and this tool helps set and retrieve them more conveniently.

 ## Installing
+Your options:
+1. Download a suitable package from [the official package page](https://github.com/grimdork/sec/releases)
-Download one of the packages from the latest version, or install from source if you have Go installed:
+2. Install from source if you have Go installed:

 ```
 go get -u github.com/grimdork/sec
 ```

+Or just clone the project if you want to contribute.

 ## Setup
 Everything needed to make `aws-cli` run should already be set up.
 If your company uses Parameter Store, you probably also use AWS tools.
 Talk to your friendly local whatever for help.